triwgani/Maven01/README.md

 - Naming the table "Calendar Lookup" and making sure that headers have been promoted
 - Using the date tools in the query editor to add the following columns:
-    > Day Name, Start of Week, Start of Month, Start of Quarter, Month Name, Month, Start of Year, Year
+    > "Day Name", "Start of Week", "Start of Month", "Start of Quarter", "Month Name", "Month", "Start of Year", "Year"
 - Confirming that the data types are accurate.
-This means all Date, Start of Week, Start of Month, Start of Quarter, and Start of Year data types are Date, while Day Name and Month Name are Text, leaving Month and Year with Whole Number data type.
+This means all "Date", "Start of Week", "Start of Month", "Start of Quarter", and "Start of Year" data types are Date, while "Day Name" and "Month Name" are Text, leaving "Month" and "Year" with Whole Number data type.

 ![](CalendarLookup.png)

 **7. Connect to the AdventureWorks Returns csv file by:**

 - Naming the table "Returns Data" and making sure that headers have been promoted
-- Confirming that data types are accurate (all Key and Quantity columns should be whole numbers, while ReturnDate is Date)
+- Confirming that data types are accurate (all "Key" and "Quantity" columns should be whole numbers, while "ReturnDate" is Date)

 ![](Returns.png)